Services

 No. A lot of therapeutic foster parents are single.
 However, if you are married or living with a partner both will need to complete all licensure requirements and complete all training.

 In most cases, yes.
-If it involves out-of-state travel, you must call your child’s Omni Visions caseworker in advance for approval and to complete the proper paperwork.
+If it involves out-of-state travel, you must call your child’s Omni caseworker in advance for approval and to complete the proper paperwork.

 Yes.
-Omni Visions will try placing children with you whose religious background is similar to your own.
+Omni will try placing children with you whose religious background is similar to your own.
 If a foster child is of a different faith, he or she must be allowed to attend worship in that faith, as well as assisting him/her with the transportation to the church of their choice.

 If you’ve prepared them well for the coming of a foster child and they understand the temporary nature of foster care, there should be few problems.
 It’s not unusual for your children to be a bit jealous at first — just as they might be jealous of a new baby in the family.
-With the support of the Omni Visions staff and by answering their questions honestly and forthrightly, these potential jealousies diminish quickly, and your child may find a new friend.
+With the support of the Omni staff and by answering their questions honestly and forthrightly, these potential jealousies diminish quickly, and your child may find a new friend.

 You can express a preference for the age, race, and sex of the child that you think would best fit in with your family.
 The home study process helps to determine the best match of a child or children to your special skills and strengths.
 You do not have to accept a child you do not want or feel would not fit into your family.
 Most often you will be provided with a lot of information about the child before you make your decision about accepting the child.
 We want the placement to be just as successful as you do.

 In most cases, yes.
 In fact, visits between parents and children are an essential part of the efforts to reunite families.
 The child’s caseworker has the primary responsibility for planning visits and arranging supervision if required.
-The caseworker will talk with you and the child’s parents to work out the time and location of the visit that is agreeable with both parties.
+The caseworker will talk with you and the child’s parents to work out the time and location of the visit that is agreeable to both parties.

 The first goal is to return foster children to their families when possible.
-Most of the children we place through Omni Visions are older and have a voice in being adopted, but if a foster child who has been in your home for some time becomes available for adoption, you can discuss your interest in adopting him or her with the caseworker and meet the requirements for becoming an adoptive parent.
+Most of the children we place through Omni are older and have a voice in being adopted, but if a foster child who has been in your home for some time becomes available for adoption, you can discuss your interest in adopting him or her with the caseworker and meet the requirements for becoming an adoptive parent.

 Yes.
 That is, in fact, the hardest part of being a foster parent.
 You will certainly feel sad for a time.
 It’s only natural — just as it’s natural for your foster daughter or son to want a family of their own.